The Best Virtual Phone System for Small Business

 A similar process is used for video calling or exchanging messages and faxes.

-How much does a virtual phone system cost?
+How much does a virtual phone system cost for small business?

 One of the key reasons for the popularity of a virtual phone system is its affordability.
 A virtual phone system is much cheaper than a traditional .
 There are two aspects to this.